A | B C | D F | G H | I J | K | L | M O | P R | Sa Sh | Si Sy | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 - Always Chaotic Evil: You cannot reason with a demon once it has its claws in you, and anything it does has the specific purpose of allowing it to get its claws in you.
 To them, you're food, and your only protection is that they Must Be Invited.

 - Emotion Eater: Their preferred form of sustenance.
-Evelynn feeds off of pain and lust, Fiddlesticks and Nocturne prefers fear, and Tahm enjoys despair and misery.
+Evelynn feeds off of pain and lust, Nocturne prefers nightmares, Fiddlesticks predates on the entire spectrum of fear, and Tahm enjoys despair and misery.
 Raum, the demon that Swain defeated, fed off secrets.

 - Must Be Invited: Demons are generally entirely unrestrained aside from one single caveat specific to them.
 As long as this caveat isn't fulfilled, they are harmless, but you can be absolutely sure that everything they do has the purpose of voiding that caveat.

 - Evelynn can only harm someone who has even a small desire for her.
 It's no surprise she takes takes A Form You Are Comfortable With as a nearly naked woman.

 - Tahm has to at least make a bargain his victim agrees to, so he uses the form of a well-dressed businessman to lure you in.

 - In Nocturne's case, he can't even manifest unless someone feels fear in a dream - he is very good at making you feel that fear if he notices you.

 - And as for Fiddlesticks?
 Don't enter its fields.
 Stay out of them, and you're fine... but it is very good at using decoys and Wounded Gazelle Gambits to get you to enter them.
 And judging by how every civilisation has tales of it, what it claims as 'its fields' may not be entirely set in stone.